HemaKavuri/DATA-690-FALL-STATISTICAL-ANAYLSIS-VISUALIZATION/data690_world_dev/wdx_analysis.md

 Overall Literacy rate for choosen countires for year 2015 is shown above.
 The graph says almost all the choosen countries have same literacy rate percentage.
 It is observed that 14 % of childern under age 15 - 24 are having education.
 What about remaning 86%, are they involved in child labour which need to be answered future.
 China, Rusian Federation and Argentina are the countires having high Literacy rate amoung remaning chosen countries.

-## What Percentage of childern (15-24) age group are involved in child labour?
+## What Percentage of children (15-24) age group are involved in child labour?

 <img src = "https://github.com/HemaKavuri/DATA-690-FALL-STATISTICAL-ANAYLSIS-VISUALIZATION/blob/main/data690_world_dev/Charts/Child%20Labour.png" height=400/>

+The above graph says around 60 percentage of children are involved in child labour .
+Which means 60% of childern age group of 15 - 24 are not having education.
+Brazil has highest percentage of child labour involvment, next comes china with 57 percenatge of child labour overall.